flaxeneel2/Breaker.sh/README.md

 #### NOTE:
 This is purely for a learning experience for both myself and anyone else interested in making multi eggs.

+To the people who are just going to skid this: Just don't, it would be more logical to just make your own.
+This is not meant for commercial use, therefore it is not optimized that well.